Minnesota National Guard Loses Contact With UH-60 Black Hawk

 "The Minnesota Army National Guard is currently trying to work with local authorities in St. Cloud based on its flight pattern," Sharkey told ABC News.

-The St. Paul Fire Department has deployed a rescue squadron in search of the missing aircraft.
+The St. Paul Fire Department deployed a rescue squadron in search of the missing aircraft in response to the reports.

 — Saint Paul Fire Dept (@StPaulFireDept) December 5, 2019